craig-db/protobuf-demux-workflows/README.md

 ## Overview
 This [example repo](https://github.com/craig-db/protobuf-demux-workflows) demonstrates a demux pattern where the incoming payload (either from Kafka or Delta) has the following structure:
-1. A "wrapper" protobuf message consisting of the following fields
+1. A "wrapper" protobuf message consisting of the following fields: game_name, schema_id, payload
 2. Within the wrapper's payload, a game-specific payload

 ### Wrapper Protobuf